indimail/indimail-virtualdomains/.github/README-indimail.md

 # is not disabled and connection is not comming from localhost when webmail access on
 # the account is not disabled and if imap for the domain is not disabled and (connection
 # is not comming from localhost when webmail access for the domain is not disabled) when
-# vlimits are not overriden on the account
+# vlimits are not overridden on the account
 #
 #password_query = select pw_passwd as password FROM indimail LEFT JOIN vlimits ON indimail.pw_domain=vlimits.domain WHERE pw_name='%n' and pw_domain='%d' and !(pw_gid & 8) and ('%r'!='127.0.0.1' or !(pw_gid & 4)) and ( ('%r'!='127.0.0.1' or COALESCE(disable_webmail,0)!=1) and COALESCE(disable_imap,0)!=1 or (pw_gid & 8192) );
 ```